polyfy/polylith/readme.md

 This gives us access to the `developent/src` directory so that we can work with the code.
-Right now there is only one directory here, but every time we create a new component or base, they normally end up here too.
+Right now there is only one directory here, but every time we create a new component or base, they normally end up in the list of paths too.

 The "development/src" path belongs to the `dev` alias which we activated previously and also added to the REPL by selecting the "dev,test" aliases.